Skip to main content

 message: "the service selector is not unique or the service is not owned by the foo team"

-In the previous example, the unique_service_selector policy is allowed to access the Service resource.
-On the other hand, the owned_by_foo_team has no access to Kubernetes resources.
+In the previous example, the unique_service_selector policy can access the Service resource.
+However, the owned_by_foo_team has no access to Kubernetes resources.

-When the policy server starts, it will validate the settings of both policy groups and ordinary policies.
-However, policy groups undergo an additional validation step to ensure that the expression is valid and evaluates to a boolean value.
+When the policy server starts, it validates the settings of both policy groups and ordinary policies.
+However, policy groups undergo an additional validation step to check that the expression is valid and evaluates to a boolean value.

 Audit Scanner

-Similar to the AdmissionPolicy and ClusterAdmissionPolicy CRDs, the backgroundAudit field indicates if the policy group should be included during audit checks.
+Similar to the AdmissionPolicy and ClusterAdmissionPolicy CRDs, the backgroundAudit field indicates whether to include the policy group during audit checks.

 Policy Server

-The policies.yml settings file is extended to include policy groups alongside ordinary policies.
-As with ordinary policies, modules are downloaded once.
-The same policy module is used in both a policy group and an ordinary policy.
+You can extend the policies.yml settings file to include policy groups alongside ordinary policies.
+As with ordinary policies, module download takes place once.
+You use the same policy module in both a policy group and an ordinary policy.